Oussama-Maati/my_becode_work/README.md

 ## Phishing

 [Phishing Intro](./phishing/) This subfolder contain a report of somes mails to check if these are actual phishing mail or actual compagnies mail with nothing dangerous.
+It also contains a folder with a phishing like website that I made on the theme "Bob has a dog (a bull terrier) named "Shimi".
+Bob really loves his dog".